wuhongyi/PKUXIADAQ/firmware/firmware.md

 ## current firmware version

+- pixie16_revfpku_14b100m_firmware_release_06092020  PKU firmware(DSP down frequency 1/4 output has bug)
+	- 4-ch debug signals of the front panel A to the chassis backplane's TriggerAll bits 28 to 31.
+TrigConfig3[0] control
+	- send the external timestamp clock and clear as well as the run inhibit to the backplane using the MZTIO card.
+TrigConfig3[1/2] control front panel/backplane
+	- multiplicity results can be output regardless of MultiplicityMaskHigh[31]=0 or 1.
+Output from front panel A and RJ45.
+	- The value is set to 0 when the calculated energy is negative.
+	- The pileup event energy is not set to 0, output calculated values directly.
+	- In the record waveform mode, when the waveform buffer is full, the module is not busy, and the header continues to record.
+In this case, the output event data has no waveform.
+	- The record waveform mode with down frequency output.
+The strategy adopted is to select the output of 1, 1/2, 1/4, 1/8, 1/16, 1/32, 1/64, 1/128 frequency, ie how many points retain one point.
+The points retained are the averaged values.
+	- tried to speed up the event processing, by removing some of the unnecessary wait when reading trace from each channel.
+	- Also removed a few unnecessary processing routines in the DSP code:
+		- (1) no longer process pile-up rejection or inverse pile-up rejection, all events will be accepted, but still with pileup flag in the event header;
+		- (2) removed "no traces for large pulses" feature.

 - pixie16_revfpku_14b100m_firmware_release_10142019  PKU firmware(DSP down frequency 1/4 output has bug)
 	- 4-ch debug signals of the front panel A to the chassis backplane's TriggerAll bits 28 to 31.
 TrigConfig3[0] control